U-Park: A User-Centric Smart Parking Recommendation System for Electric Shared Micromobility Services: System Model

-\textit{Remark:} Concerning General Data Protection Regulation (GDPR), GPS data will be converted and then entered into our system rather than entered directly.
-The processing of GPS data will be introduced in \autoref{sec: implement}.
-This problem is solved whenever a new GPS position is observed during the current trip.
-Since this model is determined by external features and the user's trajectory in real-time, it is possible to update the prediction result of the destination when we include a new GPS point.
+\textit{Remark:} Concerning \ac{gdpr}, \ac{gps} data will be converted and then integrated into our system rather than being directly input.
+The processing of \ac{gps} data will be introduced in \autoref{sec: implement}.
+This problem is resolved each time a new \ac{gps} position is observed during the current trip.
+Since this model relies on external features and the user's real-time trajectory, it is feasible to update the prediction result when a new \ac{gps} point is included.